ple1n/ptrie/README.md

 ### ✨ Find prefixes

-PTrie can return all prefixes in the trie corresponding to a given string, sorted in ascending order of their length.
+You can return all prefixes in the trie corresponding to a given string, sorted in ascending order of their length.

 ```rust
 use ptrie::Trie;